-You can add or modify roles by editing authorize.conf.
-Users are assigned to roles that determine their level of access and the tasks that they can perform.
-For more information about roles and capabilities, read About role-based user access.
+Users hold roles that determine their level of access and the tasks that they can perform.
+For more information about roles and capabilities, see About role-based user access.

-$SPLUNK_HOME/etc/system/local/, or your own custom application directory in
+$SPLUNK_HOME/etc/system/local/authorize.conf, or in your own custom application directory in

 [role_<roleName>] <setting> = <value> <setting> = <value> ...

-<roleName> in the stanza header is the name you want to give your role.
-For example:
+<roleName>in the stanza header is the name you want to give your role.

-You can include these settings in the role stanza:
+You can include or change the following settings in the stanza for your role:

 |Setting||Definition||Default||For more information|